mouhurtik/mouhurtik/README.md

 - 👋 Hi, I’m @mouhurtik
-- 👀 I’m interested in Artificial Intelligence/ML and Blockchain.
-- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on Open-Source Projects
-- 📫 How to reach me mouhurtik@gmail.com

 <!---
 mouhurtik/mouhurtik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.